Quasinormal modes and echoes of a double braneworld: quasinormal modes and echo of the branes

 On the other hand, in the case of odd-parity initial data, we do not seem to observe a beating phenomenon.
 To verify this, we select different extraction points to observe the evolution waveform, and the results are shown in Fig.~\ref{waveformodd2}.
 It can be seen that the shape of waveforms at different extraction points is basically the same, which indicates that there is indeed no beating effect under the odd-parity initial data when $a=0$.
 This may be because the odd-parity wave packet only excites the odd QNMs, so it does not interfere with the zero mode.
 Additionally, the frequency gap between the different odd QNMs is large enough that they do not affect each other.

-According to the above results, the split thick brane exhibits a richer phenomenology, including changes in the spectral structure of QNMs, the emergence of long-lived QNMs, echoes, and the beating effect.
-For the case of $\delta=1$, these phenomena should be extremely weak because the lifetime of the QNMs in this case is still extremely short compared to that of the bound zero mode.
-For example, in the case of $s=21$ and $\delta=1$, the lifetime of the first QNM is about $10^{-12}$ seconds when $k=10^{-3}$eV.
-However, for the case of $\delta>1$, as the degree of brane splitting increases, the lifetime of the QNMs of the thick brane will also increase, which may have a considerable degree of impact on the brane.
-We hope to search for these extra-dimensional messengers in colliders or gravitational wave detectors.
+According to the above results, the split thick brane model exhibits a rich phenomenology, including changes in the spectral structure of QNMs, the emergence of long-lived QNMs, echoes, and the beating effect.
+We also consider how the thick brane affects the scales involved in gravitational wave detection.
+According to Eq.~\eqref{mainequation}, the equation of motion for $h_{\mu\nu}$ on the brane is given by:

+where $m_{n}^{2}=\omega^{2}-a^{2}$ is the mass of each KK mode.
+The zero mode ($n=0$) corresponds to massless gravitons, while higher modes ($n>0$) represent massive spin-2 mode towers.

+When an event (such as a black hole merger) produces gravitational waves, it excites $h_{\mu\nu}(x^{\mu};z)$, which decomposes into infinite mode towers on the brane.
+The zero mode, with $m_{0}=0$, corresponds to gravitational waves with frequencies associated with the source event.
+The higher modes, with $m_{n}>0$, have frequencies given by $\omega_{n}=m_{n}$, neglecting the effect of $a$.
+If the KK mode masses are high enough, their frequencies will lie outside the range covered by current gravitational wave detectors, making only the zero mode accessible.
+However, if the KK mode masses are sufficiently low, their frequencies may fall within the range of current or future experiments.
+In this case, one might hope to detect a characteristic signature of extra dimensions: a tower of modes with a constant frequency gap $\Delta \omega=m_{1}$.
+In Tab.~\ref{tab4}, we list the frequency ranges and corresponding $m_1$ of current or under construction gravitational wave detectors such as Lisa~\cite{Lisa:2017}, LIGO-Virgo~\cite{LIGOScientific:2016aoc}, and The CERN Axion Solar Telescope (CAST)~\cite{Ejlli:2019bqj,Aggarwal:2020olq}.